mhkeller/layercake/README.md

 ## Install

-LayerCake lives in your `devDependencies` alongside Svelte, which it lists as a `peerDependency`.
+Layer Cake lives in your `devDependencies` alongside Svelte, which it lists as a `peerDependency`.

 ```sh
 npm install --save-dev layercake